jbrondex/TeteRousse_TC2025/README.md

 │   :
 │   ├── RunProno_NoDamage               <- All files to run pronostic simu without damage with sensitivity tests on temperature field and the way water pressure is applied
 │   :
+│   ├── Run_ViscoElastic                <- All files to run pronostic simu based on visco-elasticity that are presented in the supplementary material
+│   :
 │   ├── SRC                             <- Source code that is not available in the distribution but was developped specifically for this study
 │   :
 ```